oracle-livelabs/apex/forms-to-apex-adb/5-enhance-oracle-forms/5-enahnce-oracle-forms.md

 In this lab, you enhanced the functionalities of Oracle Forms using APEX.
 Building on the business logic analysis from Lab 1, you modernized the application by configuring the Credit Rating with a Static LOV, customizing the Customer Form, Faceted Search, and Interactive Report.
 Additionally, you improved the Navigation Menu and Authentication Scheme, and make various UI enhancements.
 These steps demonstrate how to leverage Oracle APEX to create a more user-friendly and functional application.

 ## Acknowledgements
-- **Author** - Monica Godoy, Principal Product Manager ; Ankita Beri, Product Manager
+- **Author** - Monica Godoy, Senior Principal Product Manager ; Ankita Beri, Product Manager
 - **Last Updated By/Date** - Ankita Beri, Product Manager, July 2024